Quasifield: Kernel

 As a finite division ring is a finite field by Wedderburn's theorem, the order of the kernel of a finite quasifield is a prime power.
 The vector space construction implies that the order of any finite quasifield must also be a prime power.

 Examples

 All division rings, and thus all fields, are quasifields.

 A (right) near-field that is a (right) quasifield is called a "planar near-field".

 The smallest quasifields are abelian and unique.
 They are the finite fields of orders up to and including eight.
-The smallest quasifields which are not division rings are the four non-abelian quasifields of order nine; they are presented in Hall (1959) and Weibel (2007).
+The smallest quasifields that are not division rings are the four non-abelian quasifields of order nine; they are presented in Hall (1959) and Weibel (2007).